catberry/catberry/README.md

 Client-side part is still in work.

 ###What I've got?
 * First of all it's fast, because uses own stream-powered page template rendering engine.
 It means client will start receiving of response data as soon as possible when first chunks of data is ready.
-While some module does long-time operations your browser will be receiving other resources specified in head fo page (scripts, CSS, images).
+While some module does long-time operations your browser will be receiving other resources specified in head of page (scripts, CSS, images).
 * Catberry framework uses [dustjs](https://github.com/linkedin/dustjs) template engine improved by LinkedIn.
 It implements stream interface therefore all content will be streamed into client browser immediately.
 * It supports [Service Locator](http://en.wikipedia.org/wiki/Service_locator_pattern) pattern and [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection).
 It means your can easy override any catberry's core module implementation with your own and inject all your additional modules and config parameters into constructors.
 * It provides very simple module API for both server-side and client-side usage of the same module.